jmpnz/riscvemu/README.md

 ## Style

-Use LLVM's style guide for C++ code (unlike LLVM code we allow exceptions).
+We use LLVM's style guide for C++ code (unlike LLVM code we allow exceptions).